Malta in the Junior Eurovision Song Contest 2015

-Malta selected their Junior Eurovision Song Contest 2015 artist through a national selection on 11 July 2015, while their song was selected internally.
 The twenty acts competing to represent Malta were released on 26 June 2015.
 They performed covers or non-Eurovision candidate songs during the national final, and the winner's Junior Eurovision song was revealed at a later date.
-Destiny Chukunyere represented Malta in the Junior Eurovision Song Contest 2015 in Sofia, Bulgaria with the song, Not My Soul.
-Malta won the competition with a record of 185 points, breaking the previous record held by Spain in the 2004 contest.

 National final

 Each of the 20 participants sang a song of their own choice.
 After all of them had performed, the jury and televoting cast their votes - each juror had a 25% weighting in the final result (so 75% overall), with the televoting also having a 25% share.
 The contestants were ranked from 1-20, with 1 being the best.
 Destiny Chukunyere was announced as the winner of the national final.